 - Effortlessly blend all logs and easily locate issues

-- Its code profiling and tracing improve visibility on poor dependencies, which are useful on legacy codes, hidden exceptions, and framework sections.
+- Its code profiling and tracing improve visibility on poor dependencies, which are useful on legacy code, hidden exceptions, and framework sections.

 As Zoho’s proprietary AI-powered APM tool, Site 24×7 enables the DevOps team to monitor application performance on physical, virtual, and cloud servers.
 With Site24x7 APM Insight, you can refine the application behavior in real-time.
 On top of that, it traces errors and exceptions in various application architectures.